Below are various pieces I have written for academic and popular audiences, roughly categorized into six groups.

 “Between the Nation and the State.”
 Limn 7 Public Infrastructures/Infrastructural Publics. (w/ Emma Park).

-Writing on Money, Finance, and Debt
+Money, Finance, and Debt

 “‘Financial Inclusion Means Your Money Isn’t With You’ – The Conflict Over Social Grants and Financial Services in South Africa.”
 In Bill Maurer, Smoki Musaraj, and Ivan Small (eds.)
 Money at the Margins: Global Perspectives on Technology, Financial Inclusion & Design.
 Berghahn Books.
 (2018) (open access version)